micmejia/bible-dump/AMPC/Mark/Mark 14.md

-Solemnly _and_ surely I tell you, I shall not again drink of the fruit of the vine till that day when I drink it [^c]of a new _and_ a higher quality in God's kingdom.
+Solemnly _and_ surely I tell you, I shall not again drink of the fruit of the vine till that day when I drink it of a new _and_ a higher quality in God's kingdom.